NHS & Marks & Spencer’s

 It is recommended that Mark’s and Spencer’s food apply “Rounds” model which is used to improve alignment and optimisation by design.
 The foundation and principle behind Rounds model is to; “Help organisations align their operational and customer management capabilities to maximise the satisfaction, retention and value of both its customers and its employees whilst reducing operating costs and increasing return on capital investment.”
 Rance, D (2009)

-Read also The company profile of Sainsbury
+Read also The collapse of Eddy Groves in Australia

 For Mark’s and Spencer’s Food to understand their customer experience, they will need to look at two aspects of the cycle;